cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Inputs:
 - skS, server private key
-- blinded_msg, encoded and blinded message to be signed, an byte string
+- blinded_msg, encoded and blinded message to be signed, a byte string

 Outputs: